More about: Anne Frank House in Amsterdam Tickets and Tours

 At the Anne Frank Museum you have the option of buying a ticket with an introductory programme, which will help you to get acquainted with the museum.
 However, the museum does not offer guided tours.

 This tour lasts two hours, and is a great way to get to know the Jewish Quarter before entering the museum.
 It is ideal for 20th century history buffs.
 The guided tour can be booked in the language of your choice, so you won't miss any details about the history of the Holocaust.
+During the tour, you will walk from the Jewish Quarter to the Anne Frank House and learn about one of the darkest episodes in world history.

-Opening hours of the Anne Frank Museum
+What are the opening hours of the Anne Frank Museum?

+You can visit the Anne Frank Museum every day from 9 am to 10 pm.
 Please note that tickets must be purchased in advance, and you must choose a time slot within this range before you buy your ticket.
-Tickets cannot be purchased without defining which time slot you will be attending.
+Tickets cannot be purchased without defining which time slot you will be visiting.

 How to get to the Anne Frank Museum

-You can also take buses 170, 171 and 172.
-Don't forget to always have Google Maps and a good internet signal at hand, so you can avoid getting lost and move around the city as if you've always known it.
+Don't forget to always have Google Maps and a good internet signal at hand, so you can avoid getting lost and get around the city as if you've always known it.

-The introductory programme is a 30-minute talk that introduces you to the experience of visiting the museum.
+The introductory programme is a 30-minute talk that will introduce you to the experience of visiting the museum.
 Whether or not you should book this programme depends on whether or not you know Dutch or English, which are the languages in which the programme is offered.
 If the answer is yes, then it would definitely be a good idea to book it.

 With the introductory programme, you will get information to help supplement the information you already have with you, so that you are more in tune with the context you will be entering.
 Among other things, you will receive information about Anne's history, about the Second World War.
 In addition, you will learn all about how the museum is organised and the organisation that governs it.

-However, if you book one of the best Amsterdam tours, you will see that some of them do have this stop, so you can visit the Anne Frank Museum and walk around Amsterdam at the same time.
+However, if you book one of the best Amsterdam tours, you will see that some of them do have this stop, so you can visit the Anne Frank House and walk around Amsterdam at the same time.

 Even if you have the Dutch Museum Card, you will have to get tickets.
 In this case, you will only pay the reservation fee, but if you don't buy a ticket, you won't be able to visit the museum.